Craig T. Bouchard

-Craig became the Chairman of the Board and Chief Executive Officer of Real Industry, Inc., (then called Signature Group Holdings) in June, 2013 after leading a proxy battle to remove the company’s board.
-This was Craig’s third successful hostile take-over on Wall Street.
-Te company grew from $40 million of annual revenue in 2013 to roughly $1.3 billion under Craig’s stewardship.
+Craig founded Real Industry, Inc., (then called Signature Group Holdings) in June 2013 after leading a proxy battle to remove the company’s board.
+This was Craig’s third successful hostile proxy on Wall Street.
+The company grew from $40 million of annual revenue in 2013 to roughly $1.3 billion and joined the NASDAQ under Craig’s stewardship.

-Prior to helping found NumeriX, Craig was a Senior Vice President at the First National Bank of Chicago, (now JPM/Chase).
+Craig’s early career was in banking.
+He became a Senior Vice President at the First National Bank of Chicago, (now JPM/Chase).
 His career there spanned 19 years.
 In the 150-year history of the bank, Craig was the 3rd youngest individual to rise to the level of Senior Vice President.
-He was the Head of Asia Pacific, living in Hong Kong and Tokyo, and later became The Global Head of Derivative Trading and Quantitative Research.

-As a hobby, Craig’s “The Adventures of Ai” was one of the world’s popular children’s book projects of 2014.
-The book was translated into Japanese, Mandarin, Spanish and Arabic, with the accompanying Adventures of Ai video game, achieving 200,000 downloads globally on Apple iTunes, Google Play and Samsung.
+As a hobby, Craig’s “The Adventures of Ai” was one of the world’s most popular children’s book projects in 2014.
+The book was translated into Japanese, Mandarin, Spanish, and Arabic, with the accompanying Adventures of Ai video game, achieving over 300,000 downloads globally on Apple iTunes, Google Play, and Samsung.
 The project benefited 18 children charities around the world.